jacubero/aws-architect-associate/docs/network.rst

 	 Web Frontend security group

 The *Port* field can be a number or a range (for example: 1000-2000).
 You cannot define Ports separated by commas (for example: 1000,1001,1002).
 Instead, you have to define different rules for each of this ports and define a range of addresses if they are contiguous.

-You can have a maximum of 50 rules per security group and up to 5 security groups attached to each interface of the EC2 instance.
+A security group acts as a virtual firewall for your instance to control inbound and outbound traffic.
+When you launch an instance in a VPC, You can have a maximum of 120 (60 inbound and 60 outbound) rules per security group and up to 5 security groups attached to each network interface of the EC2 instance.
+Security groups act at the instance level, not the subnet level.
+Therefore, each instance in a subnet in your VPC could be assigned to a different set of security groups.
+If you don't specify a particular group at launch time, the instance is automatically assigned to the default security group for the VPC.

 Network ACLs
 ------------